thilina-ranbaduge/thilina-ranbaduge.github.io/_pages/about.md

 ---
 <h2> About Me</h2>
 <ul>
-  <li>I am a research fellow in the <a href="https://cecs.anu.edu.au/">Research School of Computer Science</a> at the <a href="https://www.anu.edu.au/">Australian National University (ANU)</a>.</li>
+  <li>I am a research scientist in the <a href="https://research.csiro.au/isp/">Information Security and Privacy</a> group at <a href="https://www.csiro.au/">CSIRO</a>.</li>
-  <li>My current research lies towards working on temporal privacy-preserving record linkage techniques (PPRL) for multiple parties, the development of secure encoding techniques for efficient and
+  <li>My current research lies towards working on privacy-enhancing technologies in the context of Machine Learning, the development of secure linkage techniques for efficient and effective record linkage across different organisations, and development of provably secure analytics techniques for graph
-effective record linkage across different organisations, and development of provably secure linkage techniques for graph databases.</li>
+databases.</li>
 <li>My research interests are privacy in data mining and matching, multidatabase integration, and privacy-preserving linkage of heterogeneous databases.</li>
 </ul>